feedbin/feedbin-api/content/entries.md

 Get Entries
 -----------

 You can get all entries for a user sorted by `created_at` descending.
 The entry attributes vary from the original feed in several ways.
-Links and image sources are rewritten to always point to the source.
-The created_at date is converted to UTC.
+Links and image sources are rewritten to always point to the fully qualified URL.
+This means sanitizing/escaping content is up to you.
+The `published` date is converted to UTC.

 - `GET /v1/entries.json` will return all entries for the user.